Your tax money keeps the U.S. government up and running, and selling U.S. savings bonds contributes to the country’s borrowing needs.

-Your bonds will be of the paper variety, unfortunately.
-The IRS will mail them to you.
+Your bonds will be delivered to you in the form of paper; the IRS will mail them to you.
 But you’re not locked in to keeping them in a safe place or remembering where you put them over an extended period of years because you can go to Treasury Direct and use the SmartExchange option to convert them into electronic form after you receive them.

 Your bond’s issue date will be the first date of the month in which the IRS forwards the money to the Treasury Retail Securities Site.

-And interest you use to pay for qualified education expenses is tax exempt even at the federal level for bonds purchased after 1989.
+The interest you use to pay for qualified education expenses is tax-exempt even at the federal level for bonds purchased after 1989.
 Of course, some rules apply.
 The purchaser of the bond must be at least age 24.
 But this can be a great, safe, painless way to save for your child’s education.

 You’ll lose the last three months’ interest the bond has earned if you redeem them within the first five years, although there’s no penalty after this time.
 And you must keep the bond for at least one year, so you should be reasonably sure that you won’t need the money within the next 12 months.